Thailand Tobacco Monopoly F.C.

-Thailand Tobacco Monopoly Football Club (สโมสรฟุตบอลโรงงานยาสูบ), commonly known as the TTM F.C., was a Thai football club originally based in Bangkok.
-The Club, founded in 1963, was one of the oldest clubs in Thailand.
+Thailand Tobacco Monopoly Football Club (สโมสรฟุตบอลโรงงานยาสูบ), commonly known as the TTM FC., was a Thai defunct football club originally based in Bangkok.
+The club, founded in 1963, was one of the oldest clubs in Thailand.
 Their biggest achievement was winning the Thai Premier League title in 2005.

 The club was subject to a number of renamings and moves from 2009: first to TTM-Samut Sakhon F.C, then to TTM F.C.-Phichit for the 2010 season, whereupon the team re-located to the Northern province.
 In 2012 the club once again relocated to Chiang Mai and would be known as TTM-Chiangmai F.C.
 In 2013 they moved to Lopburi, then in 2014 they returned to their original home of Bangkok.
 In 2015 they finished 19th and were relegated to the Regional League.
 The club was dissolved in 2015.

+The club has won 1 Thai League 1 title, 1 Thai League 2 title and 1 Kor Royal Cups.

 History

 Thailand Tobacco Monopoly football club were formed in 1963 as the works teams of the company of the same name.
 They have been ever presents in the structure of Thai football since the game became professional in the 1996–97 season.